lightdash/lightdash/docs/docs/get-started/setup-a-github-project.md

 After you hit deploy, you'll be asked to provide some credentials to connect to your dbt project in GitHub:

 #### GITHUB_BRANCH
-This is the branch in your GitHub repo that Lightdash should sync to. e.g. `main` or `dev`
+This is the branch in your GitHub repo that Lightdash should sync to. e.g. `main`, `master` or `dev`

 By default, we've set this to `main` but you can change it to whatever you'd like.